 - a statement confirming the employment status of the performers

-- a list of all participating performers, their nationality and country of residence
+- a list of all performers that took part, including their nationality and country of residence

-- a breakdown of the salary (or pro-rata share of monthly salary) paid to each performer
+- the total amount (or pro-rata monthly share) paid to each performer

-- details of any fee or share of the profit due to each performer
+- details of fees, or shares of the profit, paid to each performer

 - details of all expenses paid to your performers in relation to UK performances

-- copies of any separate agreement/contract with any conductor, soloist and anyone else who makes a public appearance on stage
+- copies of any separate agreements or contracts with conductors, soloists or any others who make public appearances on stage

 Musicians and bands

-Your application must also include a copy of the engagement contract with the UK venue and promoter.
+Your application should include a copy of the engagement contract with the UK venue and promoter.

-When calculating income from UK performances you should include payments from:
+When working out your income from UK performances you should include payments from:

 - the sale of merchandising at venues